ThePrimeagen/web3-smart-contracts/lessons/3_2_the-game-start-contract.md

 <br />

 ### Every time your contract gets deployed again (upgrade / bug fix) address changes??
+* What if you had money associated with a contract?
+* What if you had data associated with that contract?

 YIKES....

 <br />
 <br />